opinion

 After a few years in the industry and continual bookings, I was happy — but I also felt stuck.
 I had plenty of work between studio scenes and live cam shows, but my work was not getting the notice or buzz that I wanted.
 I wasn’t in need of a rebrand or anything drastic, but my reach needed a boost.
 That’s when I decided it was time to invest in PR.

-I was already acquainted with industry journalist Peter Warren, and he generously provided me with a list of names.
+I was already acquainted with an industry journalist, who generously provided me with a list of names.
 From there, I narrowed down the list.
 I wanted someone who could go beyond the cookie-cutter or copy-paste template and take a really personalized approach.
 For a time, I was actually paying two reps to see which one I preferred, but in the end I chose to work with Michael Whiteacre at Honeyhouse PR — and I couldn’t be happier.

 He’s also amazing at syncing opportunities with my travel and work schedule.
 By seamlessly integrating our PR strategy into what I’m doing day-to-day, he keeps me locked on my larger goals while fueling steady, organic growth I can feel month after month.